podaac/confluence/README.md

 Pulls in SWOT-Confluence container images from `ghcr.io` and pushes them to the Amazon ECR.

+*NOTE: This should be run after the Terraform deployment.*

+Command line arguments:

 - [1] registry: Registry URI
 - [2] prefix: Venue deployment prefix
 - [3] version: Application version